markiodev/Networker/README.md

 # Networker
 A simple to use TCP and UDP networking library for .NET Core and .NET Framework.

+# V3
+Version 3 is coming soon.
+This update will be a complete rewrite from the ground up and allow more flexibility, and much better performance.

 ## Features
 * TCP
 * UDP